WAXE (WAXE) Hits Self Reported Market Cap of $328.55 Million

 WAXE Profile

-It is usually not currently possible to purchase alternative cryptocurrencies such as WAXE directly using US dollars.
-Investors seeking to acquire WAXE should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase WAXE using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as WAXE directly using US dollars.
+Investors seeking to trade WAXE should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy WAXE using one of the aforementioned exchanges.

 Receive News & Updates for WAXE Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for WAXE and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.